 Finally, she gave up her seat in the co-ed college and went to the girl’s one as per his wish.
 This is a classic example of what jealousy does to a relationship and how a person can suffer because of a jealous boyfriend.

-David and Haley (names changed) have been married for almost 5 years.
-She is a school teacher and David has always been jealous of her wife’s socializing nature.
-He checks her phone, her social media, and all her texts.
+David and Haley (names changed) have been together for almost five years.
+She is a school teacher and David has always been jealous of his partner’s socializing nature.
+He checks her phone, social media, and all her texts.
 He starts calling her, interrogating her when she’s 10 minutes late.
 He constantly accuses her of flirting with other men and never trusts a single word she says.
 At last, he made her quit her job and stay at home all day.
 This is how David’s paranoia ruined Haley’s career.

 These are the signs your jealous boyfriend is suffering from paranoia and insecurity, and you might need to address the issues to keep your boundaries healthy.